Randolph Road Line: Better Bus Redesign

 All service between the Food and Drug Administration in White Oak, Maryland and Adelphi, Maryland was replaced by Route M60, while service between College Park station and Adelphi via University of Maryland and Archives II was replaced by TheBus Route P37.

+On December 14, 2025, all M42 and M44 trips were rerouted to operate along Plum Orchard Drive between Broadbirch Drive and Cherry Hill Road.